Dr. Robotnik's Mean Bean Machine: Development and release

-Dr. Robotnik's Mean Bean Machine is a Westernised version of Puyo Puyo (1991), a Japanese falling-block puzzle game developed by Compile and released for the MSX2 in 1991.
+Dr. Robotnik's Mean Bean Machine is a Westernized version of Puyo Puyo (1991), a Japanese falling-block puzzle game developed by Compile and released for the MSX2 in 1991.
 Fearing that the game would not be popular with Western audiences, Sega replaced the characters of Puyo Puyo with those from the Sonic the Hedgehog franchise, particularly those from the 1993 Adventures of Sonic the Hedgehog animated series.
 An 8-bit version was also released for the Game Gear in the same year and the Master System in the following year, adapted from the Japanese Nazo Puyo game.

-Dr. Robotnik's Mean Bean Machine has also appeared in retrospective compilations, such as the Sonic Mega Collection for the GameCube in 2002, Sonic Mega Collection Plus for the PlayStation 2 and Xbox in 2004; which also contains the Game Gear version, and Sonic's Ultimate Genesis Collection (known as Sega Mega Drive Ultimate Collection in Europe) for PlayStation 3 and Xbox 360 in 2009.
+Dr. Robotnik's Mean Bean Machine has also appeared in retrospective compilations, such as Sonic Classics 3 in 1 for the Genesis in 1995, Sonic Mega Collection for the GameCube in 2002, as an unlockable bonus Game Gear game in Sonic Adventure DX: Director's Cut for the GameCube and Windows in 2003, Sonic Mega Collection Plus for the PlayStation 2 and Xbox in 2004; which also contains the Game Gear version, Sonic's Ultimate Genesis Collection (known as Sega Mega Drive Ultimate Collection in PAL regions) for PlayStation 3 and Xbox 360 in 2009, and Sega Genesis Classics (known as Sega Mega Drive Classics in PAL regions) for the Nintendo Switch, PlayStation 4, and Xbox One in 2018.
 In 2006, Sega released the game on the Wii's Virtual Console.
-In 2010, it was released on Microsoft Windows via Steam.
+In 2010, it was released on Windows via Steam.
 In June 2013, the Game Gear version was released for the Nintendo 3DS via its Virtual Console emulation service.
 In 2021, the Genesis version was released on the Nintendo Classics service.
 On June 23, 2023, the Game Gear version was released on Sonic Origins Plus.